Angie55/MilestoneThree_KnowlegeisPower/README.md

 to get the fundraiser to it's target quicker.

 **Info on who add,edited or deleted and the date**
-If users had accounts there could be a display of who uploaded or last edited a fundraiser as a way to monitor mis-use.
+If users had accounts there could be a display of who uploaded or last edited a fundraiser as a way to monitor miss-use.

 ##### back to [top](#table-of-contents)